siberianfox/g2wiki/JSON-Active-Comments.md

 - Multiple active comments are allowed, and will be combined and treated as if they were separated by commas
   - Ex: `M100 ({he1st:200}) ({he2st:210})` will be treated the same as `M100 ({he1st:200, he2st:210})`
   - Internally msg comments are converted to JSON comments, so these may also be mixed with JSON active comments
-- Comments that start with a semicolon ';' end the line -- everything including and after the ';' will be ignored
+- Comments that start with a semicolon ';' end the line -- everything including and after the ';' will be ignored.
+SOMe Gcode generators use semicolons as comments.

 | Valid comment cases       | Notes: |
 | --- | --- |